lgiese/lgiese.boat.io/sonarsensor.md

 </span>
 Image 4 *Deeper Sonar (from deepersonar.com)*

-The final selection was the **Deeper Smart Sonar Pro+**, a fish finder sonar.The Deeper Sonar can be connected to a smartphone via Wi-Fi and continuously transmits data.
-The â€œSmart fishig appâ€ from Deeper can be used to view the data.
+The final selection was the **Deeper Smart Sonar Pro+**, a fish finder sonar.
+The Deeper Sonar can be connected to a smartphone via Wi-Fi and continuously transmits data.
+The "Smart fishig app" from Deeper can be used to view the data.
 In addition, the Deeper Sonar has an integrated GPS and does not need to be connected to the Raspberry via cable connections. some information about features and technology from the Deeper website:

 *   Extended scannig depth of 80m
-*   Dual Beam sonar for detailed scanning (290kHz 15Â°) and wide area coverage (90kHz 55Â°) by 15 scans per second
+*   Dual Beam sonar for detailed scanning (290kHz 15°) and wide area coverage (90kHz 55°) by 15 scans per second
 *   Wi-Fi range around 100m
 *   Sensor weight = 100g and diameter = 65mm
 *   Two threads (diameter 5mm) for fastening hooks or threaded rods

 **Data export:** The GPS positions, time values and depth (in cm) are first buffered on the mobile phone (Deeper App).
 The data can then be sent via WiFi to a Google Drive address.
 A download of the data as.csv file is possible for further analysis.
+Unfortunatelly when using the deeper you are dependent on thee deeper app and thereby on an android operated mobile phone.

 Price: **235,90 Euro**